Alfresco/alfresco-ng2-components/docs/process-services-cloud/task-list-cloud.component.md

 ### Setting the column schema

-You can use an HTML-based schema declaration to set a column schema for the tasklist as shown below :
+You can use an HTML-based schema declaration to set a column schema for the tasklist as shown below:

 ```html
 <adf-cloud-task-list ...>